You can store photos and other documents with each tree or item.

 Photos are usually taken (and marked up) when carrying out surveys using the OTISS survey app.
 Read more…

-Photos and other documents can also be uploaded direct to the OTISS website using the Upload button on the Photo Gallery page – see below.
+Photos and other documents can also be uploaded direct to the OTISS website using the Photos tab on the Survey Form or the Upload button on the Photo Gallery page – see below.

 Re-surveying a Site